JulienDamers/Terraformate/README.md

 Before all installation take a look at the "Disclaimer" in the bottom of this file to be sure that you are conscious of the potentials issues!

-The wget and graphical installations requires no other software than the already packed with your system (if not please notify me with the issues).
+The wget and graphical installations requires no other software than the already packed with your system (if not please notify me with an issue).

 ### Wget installation